Introduction

 POST https://api.wishpond.com/api/v1/leads

-In the example on the right, only 4 attributes (email, first_name, last_name, Favorite food) were passed to the lead, but you can pass as many attributes as you want.
+In the example on the right, only 4 attributes (email, first_name, last_name, favorite_food) were passed to the lead, but you can pass as many attributes as you want.

 Show